waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 The website will have the following **specification**:

-* Show a list of links from the database
+* Show a list of links
 * Add new links
 * Tag links into categories
 * Filter links by tag